 - Electronic Withdrawal: Provide your bank’s routing number and your account number to have the amount withdrawn on a date of your choice any time before the federal filing deadline.
-This year, federal income tax returns are due on May 17th, 2021.

 - Mailed payment: You can pay your tax bill by check, cashier’s check or money order, even if you file your return online.
 However, the IRS encourages taxpayers to consider using an electronic payment method if possible.

 - Credit Card: If you would rather pay with your credit card, there are several third-party payment companies that can process your payment.
 Learn more about paying your taxes with a credit card here.

 You can pay your state and federal taxes owed at the end of your e-file process with TaxSlayer.
 Alternatively, the IRS and some states allow you to pay directly on their website using debit, credit, or electronic funds transfer.

 What if I can’t pay when I file?

 First, it’s important to understand that you are still required to file your tax return on time even if you can’t pay the taxes you owe on time.
 Filing on time will prevent you from being charged late filing penalties.

 If you can’t pay your taxes on the same day you file, TaxSlayer lets you schedule your payment closer to the due date.
 Here’s how: